nabinpoudyal3/CyMiniAna/README.md

 #### Data/MC

-To specifically make data/mc plots, use the class `hepPlotterDataMC`, which inherits from `hepPlotter` and removes all of the modularity parts to specificallyy draw data/mc plots.
+To specifically make data/mc plots, use the class `hepPlotterDataMC`, which inherits from `hepPlotter` and removes all of the modularity parts to specifically draw data/mc plots.
 The example script for setting making data/mc plots is `examples/hepPlotter/runDataMC.py`.
 The two frames (normal distributions of data and monte carlo and sub-frame that shows the ratio) are drawn in the same plot.

 *NOTE: HepPlotter can use numpy arrays (or python lists) or ROOT histograms.
-Histograms are __preferred__ because you can make them more quickly with CyMiniAnaAC than looping over events with python & histogramming with numpy/matplotlib.*
+Histograms are __preferred__ because you can make them more quickly with CyMiniAna than looping over events with python & histogramming with numpy/matplotlib.*